DeaDBeeF-Player/deadbeef-plugin-builder/README.md

 This is the deadbeef plugin build system, as the name implies.

-This tool is for plugin developers, and __not__ for end users.
+This tool is for the plugin developers, and __not__ for the end-users.

-It allows to write a simple configuration file, and build a statically linked cross-distro binaries for your plugin using the "build" tool, both for i686 and x86_64.
+It lets you write a simple configuration file, and build statically linked cross-distro binaries for your plugins using the `build` tool, both for i686 and x86\_64.

-The tool called "build-md" can be used to generate markdown file, which will be used for publishing all plugins on the deadbeef website.
+The tool called `build-md` can be used to generate markdown file, which is used for publishing all the plugins on the deadbeef website.

-Each plugin has a subfolder in the "plugins" folder, and a manifest.json in it.
+Each plugin has a subfolder in the `plugins` folder, and a file called `manifest.json` in it.

 Example: plugins/bs2b/manifest.json

-The folder can also have patch(es), referenced from manifest.
+The folder can also have patch(es), referenced from the manifest.

 ## Features